Adapted from The Elijah Blessing: An Undivided Heart

 (1 Kings 18:21)

 Today, divided hearts still produce abusive religious systems in which leaders use the same tactics Ahab and Jezebel did.
-Such systems and such leaders produce a profoundly confusing fog.
+Such systems and such leaders can wrap themselves in a profoundly confusing fog.

 Thus, many Christians still do not see the original Ahab and Jezebel for who they really were.
 And many do not see what people like me have realized only after the venomous “strike”: